nyu-software-engineering/node-js-continuous-integration/docs/project_setup.md

 npm install eslint --save-dev
 ```

 Initialize the code linter... this will auto-create an ESLint settings file called `.eslintrc.json`.
 Running this init command will ask several questions about what kind of checks you want the linter to do.
-I've selected it to enforce syntax and style, to worry only about Node code, to use the "standard" lint style guide, and to keep the configuration file in json format.
+I've selected it to enforce syntax and style, to worry only about Node code, to use the "airbnb" lint style guide, and to keep the configuration file in json format.
 ```bash
 ./node_modules/.bin/eslint --init
 ```